 Since 1951, the UN has issued multiple projections of future world population, based on different assumptions.

-From 1955, global population growth rates saw increases of over 1.8% per year.
+In 1955, the global population growth rate saw increases of over 1.8% per year.

-The International Database of the United States Census Bureau placed the world population at three billion in July 1959.
+The International Database of the United States Census Bureau estimated the world population reached three billion in July 1959.

-In 1960, it was estimated that the world population reached three billion people.
+In 1960, the world population reached three billion.

-The International Database of the United States Census Bureau placed the world population at four billion in April 1974.
+The International Database of the United States Census Bureau estimated the world population reached four billion in April 1974.

-In 1974, it was estimated that the world population reached four billion people.
+In 1974, the global population reached four billion.

 In 1975, Sebastian von Hoerner proposed a formula for population growth which represented hyperbolic growth with an infinite population in 2025.

-The United Nations determined and commemorated the "Day of 5 Billion" on 11 July 1987.
+The United Nations commemorated the "Day of 5 Billion" on 11 July 1987.

-In 1987, it was estimated that the world population reached five billion people.
+In 1987, the global population reached five billion.

-After the collapse of the Soviet Union, Russia's population declined significantly, from 150 million in 1991.
+After the collapse of the Soviet Union, Russia's population declined significantly, from 150 million in 1991 to 143 million in 2012.

 Following the United Nations' 1994 International Conference on Population and Development, framing human population growth as negatively impacting the natural environment became regarded as "anti-human".

-Assuming the global fertility rate remained at its 1995 level of 3.04 children per woman, an extreme scenario predicted a massive increase to 256 billion by 2150.
+Assuming the global fertility rate remained at its 1995 level of 3.04 children per woman, one extreme scenario predicted a massive increase to 256 billion by 2150.

-In 1995, Haub estimates that around 40% of those who have ever lived did not survive beyond their first birthday.
+In 1995, Haub estimated that around 40% of those who have ever lived did not survive beyond their first birthday.

-In 1995, Haub prepared a figure on the total number of humans who have ever lived, which was updated in 2002 and 2011.
+In 1995, Haub prepared another figure, updated in 2002 and 2011, to estimate the total number of humans who have ever lived.

 In 1996, Kapitsa cited estimates ranging between 80 and 150 billion for the total number of humans who have ever lived.

-The United Nations determined and commemorated the "Day of 6 Billion" on 12 October 1999.
+The United Nations commemorated the "Day of 6 Billion" on 12 October 1999.

-In 1999, it was estimated that the world population reached six billion people.
+In 1999, the global population reached six billion.

 During the period 2000–2005, the United Nations estimates that the world's population was growing at an annual rate of 1.3%.

-Hopfenberg and Pimentel's 2001 findings support both the increasing human population and food production, and Daniel Quinn's accusation that "First World farmers are fueling the Third World population explosion".
+Hopfenberg and Pimentel's 2001 findings support that "First World farmers are fueling the Third World population explosion".

-In 2001, agronomist and insect ecologist David Pimentel and behavioral scientist Russell Hopfenberg published a study on the relationship between population growth and available food supply.
+In 2001, agronomist and insect ecologist David Pimentel, and behavioral scientist Russell Hopfenberg published a study on the topic that any human population predictably grows and shrinks according to available food supply.

-In 1995, Haub prepared a figure on the total number of humans who have ever lived, which was updated in 2002 and 2011.
+In 2002, Haub updated the figure to estimate the total number of humans who have ever lived.

 During the period 2000–2005, the United Nations estimates that the world's population was growing at an annual rate of 1.3%.